eddiepundt/hello-world/README.md

 # hello-world
-This is a sample application to learn github
+This is a sample *** application to learn github
 Eddie Testing
+This is the 1st edit from Visual Studio